GSBicalho/TrueNgine/README.md

 # TrueNgine - A N-Dimensional Renderer

-This is an implementation an N-Dimensional Renderer, to allow the visualization of N-Dimensonal shapes through the cut of the space and perspective rendering.
+This is an implementation an N-Dimensional Renderer, to allow the visualization of N-Dimensional shapes through the cut of the space and perspective rendering.

 # Table of Contents